PyPSA/technology-data/README.md

 as costs, efficiencies, lifetimes, etc.)  for chosen years (e.g. [2020, 2030, 2050]) from a variety of sources into CSV files to be read by energy system modelling software.
 The merged outputs have standardized cost years, technology names, units and source information.
+For further information about the structure and how to add new technologies, see the [documentation](https://technology-data.readthedocs.io/en/latest/)

 The outputs are used in